 How would you like to know what you’re going to pay, right from the beginning?
 We promise your tuition won’t change through the length of your program.
 It’s our commitment to you.2

 Most programs include an opportunity to learn in the real world before you even graduate!
 You’ll earn impressive experience that looks great on your resume.

 After graduation, we’ll help you with your career search with everything from resume writing help to job search support to interview tips.

 Radiologic technologists help medical professionals by taking x-rays for medical evaluation.
 Between 2018 and 2028 employment for medical radiographers is expected to grow 9% nationally, much faster than average for all occupations, according to the Bureau of Labor Statistics.3

-Most radiologic technologists work full time in hospitals, laboratories, or outpatient care centers.
+Following graduation from an X-ray technician school, most radiologic technologists work full time in hospitals, laboratories, or outpatient care centers.
 They work on their feet for long periods and may need to help disabled patients into the correct position.
 Sometimes they are called in for weekends or overnight work depending on emergency situations.

-Program Specifc Disclosures
+Program Specific Disclosures